hackclub/hackclub/case_studies/glenaeon_rudolf_steiner_school/03_board_meeting/recap.md

 In Australia we don't have the "Club Culture" that exists within America.
 For us, attending a club is the exception, not the rule.
-Thus, it has taken a bit more work than orginally anticipated to get our club set up.
+Thus, it has taken a bit more work than originally anticipated to get our club set up.

 ## The Proposal